jedi4ever/omapi-dhcp/readme.txt

 This project is a free software and can be redistributed and/or modified under the terms of the GNU Lesser General Public License version 3.
 Novell provides no warranty on the sources for this library.

+To build a new JAR file using Maven:

+	mvn clean compile jar:jar